-To maintain a productive and comfortable work environment, the Library provides resources for use in the Library facilities including but not limited to: desks, work stations, file drawers, computers, software, phones, and lockers for employees as necessary for their job.
+To maintain a productive and comfortable work environment, the Library provides resources for use in the Library facilities including but not limited to: desks, work stations, file drawers, computers, software, phones, and lockers for many employees as necessary for their job.
 Although these resources are provided for staff use they are the sole property of the Library.
 Staff is not required to access Library resources on unpaid time.
+The Library has no expectation that non-exempt staff must use their personal electronic devices for Library business.